-Why You Should Buy Your Own Router Instead of Using the One Provided by Your ISP
+Why You Should Use Your Own Router Instead of Your ISP's

 If you’ve been receiving Internet service from Tachus, you know that our technicians install a modem in your home, and that we encourage our customers to purchase their own routers.
 In this post, we’re going to explain our reasons for this, and why we recommend that any Internet user buy their own router regardless of which Internet service provider they use.